-I don’t recommend you using rubber conditioning products.
-They will leave the steering wheel slippery, and that’s a hazardous situation.
+I don’t recommend you using rubber conditioning products on the steering wheels.
+They’ll leave the steering wheel slippery, and that’s a hazardous situation.

 I recommend you use it.
-Without it, you’ll hardly clean those tiny pores and crevices on the steering wheel.
-However, you don’t have to use the detailing brush; any soft and gentle brush will be fine.
+Without a brush, you’ll hardly clean those tiny pores and crevices on the steering wheel.
+However, you don’t have to use a dedicated detailing brush; any soft and gentle brush will be fine.

 I’ll be quick here.
 I want to remind you one more time that the steering wheel is a part of the car that you’ll use the most.

 If you neglect it, not only it’ll fade and ruin, but you’ll also be driving in an unhealthy car because of all the bacteria, dirt, grime, and body oils on it.